-Matt is also a professional dramaturg, who specializes in adaptation and comedy.
+Matt is a professional dramaturg, who specializes in adaptation and comedy.
 He has worked for such theatre companies as the San Diego Repertory Theatre, the Atlantic Theatre Company, the Indiana Repertory Theatre, the Wooster Group, Chorus pro Musica, and the Boston-based movement company imaginary beasts.
-Most recently, he collaborated with dramatist Herbert Siguenza on an adaptation of Molière set in Sinaloa, Mexico entitled Bad Hombres/Good Wives, which enjoyed its world premiere at the San Diego Repertory Theatre in October 2019.

-For the past three years, he has continued to perform at ImprovBoston as part of its longest-running long-form team, Neighbors.
+He is also an active improv performer and coach.
+Most recently, he was a resident cast member at ImprovBoston as part of its longest-running long-form team, Neighbors.
 With this team, Matt has performed at the Del Close Marathon in New York, the We the People Improv Festival in Philadelphia, the Steel Stacks Improv Festival, the Union Comedy Festival in Somerville, and the Providence Improv Fest.
-He has led many workshops in applied improvisation at places like the Harvard University Chan School of Public Health, Harvard Law School, the Tufts University Gordon Institute, and Brandeis University.
-He also directs for the Boston Sketch Company, which has presented work at the Chicago Sketch Festival and the Women in Comedy Festival.
+He has led numerous workshops in applied improvisation at places like the Harvard University, Tufts University, Brandeis University, and the American Association for Law Librarians.